wavefrontHQ/python-client/wavefront_lambda/README.md

 | FunctionName          | The name of Lambda function.                                                  |
 | Resource              | Execution time of the Lambda.                                                 |
 | EventSourceMappings   | AWS Function Name (In case of an event source mapping Lambda invocation only,)|

+## Custom Lambda Metrics

+The wavefront lambda wrapper reports custom business metrics via a metrics registry provided by the [pyformance plugin](https://github.com/wavefrontHQ/python-client/tree/master/wavefront_pyformance).
+Please refer to the [code sample](https://github.com/wavefrontHQ/python-client/blob/master/wavefront_lambda/example.py) which shows how you can send custom business metrics to wavefront from your lambda function.